The Visa Information System (Vis) - Garante privacy en

 Similarly, in the case of requests for correction of incorrect data or deletion of data unlawfully recorded in the Vis, such operations must be carried out within the same time limits.
 If the data have been entered by another Member State, the Italian authority that received the request (MAECI, Ministry of the Interior), within 14 days, will contact the Member State responsible, which shall check the accuracy of the data and the lawfulness of their processing in the Vis within a period of one month and shall inform the data subject accordingly (cf. art.
 38, Regulation 2008/767; Articles 12 of Regulation (EU) 2016/679).

-In the event of a negative or an unsatisfactory reply, the data subject may either claim his rights before a judicial authority (Section 152 of Legislative Decree 196/2003) or, alternatively, lodge a complaint with the Italian Data Protection Authority (art.
+In the event of a negative or an unsatisfactory reply, the data subject may either claim his rights before a judicial authority (Section 152 of Legislative Decree 196/2003) or, alternatively, lodge a complaint (free of charge) with the Italian Data Protection Authority (art.
 77 of Regulation (EU) 2016/679).

 In any case, to obtain additional information on the actions available to enforce your data protection rights, please contact the Italian Garante at the following address: